DevExpress-Examples/XAF_Security_E4908/EFCore/MAUI/Readme.md

    > **NOTE**
    >
-   > If you are developing on a Windows PC and using a remote Mac to do the  build and run the simulator, localhost will not resolve to the machine where you have your Web API service hosted.
-Solutions to this case can be found online e.g. [Accessing ASP.
+   > If you are developing on a Windows PC and using a remote Mac to do the build and run the simulator, localhost will not resolve to the machine where you host your Web API service.
+Multiple solution guides are available online.
+For example, you may find the following article helpful: [Accessing ASP.
 NET Core API hosted on Kestrel over Https from iOS Simulator](https://nicksnettravels.builttoroam.com/post-2019-04-28-accessing-aspnet-core-api-hosted-on-kestrel-from-ios-simulator-android-emulator-and-uwp-applications-aspx/).
+   >
-Similarly, [you cannot access the Web API server when debugging the application using a real device (Android) connected through USB]( https://github.com/dotnet/maui/issues/8379).
+   > You may experience a similar problem with your Android project.
+Review the following GitHub issue: [Cannot access the Web API server when debugging the application using a real device (Android) connected through USB]( https://github.com/dotnet/maui/issues/8379).

 ### Implement and test first views: "Login" and "Item List"

-1. Register the `WebAPIService` as well as routes and initial navigation in `App.xaml.cs`.
+1. Register the `WebAPIService`, routes, and initial navigation in `App.xaml.cs`.

    _App.xaml.cs_:
    ```cs